OICR/mp-biopath/README.md

 # MP-BioPath

-A command line tool for performing inference on biological pathways.
+A command line tool for modelling the effects of perterbations on biological pathways.

 # Installation